 7) Do They Help With Your Pitch?

-The ideal whitelabel SEO agency is an extension of your own in-house team.
+The ideal whitelabel SEO partner is an extension of your own in-house team.
 Therefore, when it comes to pitches and proposals, they should also be involved in the groundwork that goes into winning new business.
 Detailed upfront analysis and research is a requirement in SEO sales to showcase skills and demonstrate value – without this upfront value clients won’t trust in your ability to execute a longer term strategy.
 In a genuine outsourcing partnership this research & pitch assistance should be a cost swallowed by the whitelabel agency – they’re the experts and it’s win-win if you get more business.

 8) Get References!